situam/liveagora/README.md

 * contributing code changes: via pull requests (please open an issue first)
 * funding the work that goes into this

-Feel free to send your feedback directly to agora@taat.live if you don't have a github account.
+Feel free to send your feedback via email to agora@taat.live if you don't have a github account.

 ## History